kw/camp-engine/README.md

 Fighter class might have a special feature at some level that grants your choice of three specific options, which might be something generic like "+1 damage against beasts", "the Heavy Armor skill", or "any single weapon proficiency skill".
-While Slots are a less prominent concept than Features or Currencies, they require some though.
+While Slots are a less prominent concept than Features or Currencies, they require some thought.
 Depending on the system and the slot in question, you may have to consider things like: what happens if this slot only grants Feature X, but the character already has it?
 Does it do nothing, refund the original cost, or allow selection of some equivalent feature?
 These are considerations that will either need to be baked into your particular rules engine or specified in some way for each slot that could trigger it.